Religion in Libya: Islam

 During the seventh century, Muslim conquerors reached Libya, and by the eighth century most of the resistance mounted by the indigenous Berbers had ended.
 The urban centers soon became substantially Islamic, but widespread conversion didn't happen until later.

 A residue of pre-Islamic beliefs blended with the pure Islam of the Arabs.
-Hence, popular Islam became an overlay of Qur'anic ritual and principles upon the vestiges of earlier beliefs—prevalent throughout North Africa—in jinns (spirits), the evil eye, rites to ensure good fortune, and cult veneration of local saints.
+Hence, popular Islam became an overlay of Qur'anic ritual and principles upon the vestiges of earlier beliefs - prevalent throughout North Africa - in jinns (spirits), the evil eye, rites to ensure good fortune, and cult veneration of local saints.
 The educated of the cities and towns served as the primary bearers and guardians of the more austere brand of orthodox Islam.

 Before the 1930s, the Sanusi Movement was the primary Islamic movement in Libya.
 This was a religious revival adapted to desert life.
 Its zawaayaa (lodges) were found in Tripolitania and Fezzan, but Sanusi influence was strongest in Cyrenaica.
 Rescuing the region from unrest was very conservative and somewhat different from the Islam that exists in Libya today.
 A Libyan form of Sufism is also common in parts of the country.

 Christianity

 Christianity is a minority religion in Libya.
-The largest Christian group in Libya is the Coptic Orthodox made up entirely of Egyptian immigrant workers, with a population of over 60,000.
+The largest Christian group in Libya is the Coptic Orthodox made up entirely of Egyptian immigrant workers, with a population of over 60,000 people in 2016.
 The Coptic (Egyptian) Church is known to have several historical roots in Libya long before the Arabs advanced westward from Egypt into Libya.
-However, the Roman Catholics have a large number as well, with 40,000 members.
+However, the Roman Catholics had a large number as well, with 40,000 members.
 There is one Anglican congregation in Tripoli, made up mostly of African immigrant workers in Tripoli and which belongs to the Egyptian Anglican diocese.
 The Anglican bishop of Libya has his see in Cairo, as most Christians in Libya originate from Egypt, including the Copts.

 According to Open Doors' World Watch List 2021, Libya is ranked #4 in the world for the persecution of Christians because of the lack of religious freedom and frequent violence against Christians.

 A 2015 study estimate some 1,500 Christians from a Muslim background living in the country.